CalyxOS/calyxos.org/pages/_posts/2021-02-03-february-security-update.md

 The February Security update is now available for all supported devices.

-It is currently in the beta channel, and will be bumped to the stable channel tomorrow after additional testing and feedback.
-Factory images will be available at that time as well.

 Changelog:
 * CalyxOS 2.2.0 - Android 11
 * February Security update (2021-02-05)